sass/sass/doc-src/SASS_REFERENCE.md

 ### Options

-Options can be set by setting the {Sass::Plugin#options Sass::Plugin.options} hash in `environment.rb` in Rails or `config.ru` in Rack...
+Options can be set by setting the {Sass::Plugin::Configuration#options Sass::Plugin#options} hash in `environment.rb` in Rails or `config.ru` in Rack...

     Sass::Plugin.options[:style] = :compact